Guidance about how humans emotionally process climate change and advice for therapists working with clients in climate distress

 Interviewer & Clearly Clinical Founder

-• AFFORDABLE: We offer quality CE courses though a reasonably-priced membership
+• AFFORDABLE: We offer quality CE courses through a reasonably-priced membership

 • DIVERSE: We highlight expert presenters from historically-marginalized communities